 PharmD/PhD Program Coordinator

 The accelerated dual-degree program is intended for outstanding students committed to earning the PharmD degree and a PhD degree in either Pharmaceutics or Medicinal Chemistry.
-Students are equipped to enter academic careers that require competence in both teaching and research.
-Graduates of this program possess the breadth and depth of knowledge necessary to work with colleagues across multiple disciplines essential to performing integrated and translational medical and pharmaceutical research.
-Many applicants have worked in research and developed an interest in public health and pharmaceutical sciences through that experience.
+Students are equipped to enter academic careers that require competence in clinical practice, teaching, and research.
+They will possess the breadth and depth of knowledge necessary to work with colleagues across multiple disciplines essential to performing integrated and translational medical and pharmaceutical research.
+Many of our trainees have worked in research and developed an interest in public health and pharmaceutical sciences through that experience.

-Students admitted to the concurrent degree program are able to complete the requirements for both degrees in about seven academic years, rather than the nine academic years normally required to receive both degrees.
+Students admitted to the concurrent degree program are able to complete the requirements for both degrees in about eight academic years, rather than the nine years normally required to receive both degrees.